 When should I choose my courses?

 This depends on the organisation of your host university.
 For some, the courses are selected before leaving for the exchange, for others it takes place on site.
 You will be informed of the necessary steps by your host University and/or your "Chargée de Zone".

 Which courses can I choose?

-You have to validate 2 courses which should be related to the themes of the obligatory courses at Rennes SB and 1 course minimum (2 ideally) should be related to the specialisation field chosen, and possibly one course which is a free choice.
+You have to validate 2 courses which should be related to the themes of the obligatory courses at Rennes SB and 1 course minimum (2 ideally) should be related to the specialisation field chosen, and possibly one course which is a free choice in business or management.

 Please, note that your are not allowed to take courses in French or courses you have already followed at Rennes SB!

 What is a Learning Agreement?